AlexMat123/AccessibleMobileGamesPlatform/README.md

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

+1. Go inside the backend folder and run "npm install" to install all dependencies.
+2. Go inside the frontend folder and run "npm install" to install all dependencies.
+3. To start the server run "npm run dev withn the "team-13-group-project" folder.
+4. Server then can be accessed at localhost:5173.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

 ## Add your files